DOD looks to Edmund Optics for optics manufacturing technology

 Army takes delivery of prototype shortwave IR cameras

-Engineers at Sensors Unlimited Inc. in Princeton, N.J., delivered four small high-sensitivity shortwave infrared camera prototypes for the Soldier Mobility and Rifle Targeting System, otherwise known as SMaRTS.
-The Sensors Unlimited SU320KTX cameras represent a new format that uses the company’s 320-by-240-pixel focal-plane-array commercially available in its SU320MX cameras.
-Sensors Unlimited designed the cameras with experts at Kaiser Electro-Optics, a Rockwell Collins company in Carlsbad, Calif.
+Engineers at Sensors Unlimited Inc. in Princeton, N.J., delivered four high-sensitivity shortwave infrared camera prototypes for the Soldier Mobility and Rifle Targeting System (SMaRTS).
+The Sensors Unlimited SU320KTX cameras represent a new format that uses the company’s 320-by-240-pixel focal plane array commercially available in its SU320MX cameras.
+Sensors Unlimited designed the cameras together with experts at Kaiser Electro-Optics, a Rockwell Collins company in Carlsbad, Calif.
 The miniature prototype shortwave infrared imager is for use in day or nighttime operations.
-It weighs 80 grams without a lens, uses less than 1.6 watts, and has high sensitivity for potential use on the SMaRTS helmet system from Kaiser Electro-Optics.
+It offers high sensitivity for potential use on the SMaRTS helmet system from Kaiser Electro-Optics.
 The small detector and board also could be packaged as an imaging engine for other systems, Sensors Unlimited officials say.
 The packaging offers a custom lens with a 40-degree field of view.
-The camera supports an RS-170 video-compatible output and a 12-bit digital camera-link output.
-Voltage input ranges from 7 to 16 volts.
 For more information contact Sensors Unlimited online at www.sensorsinc.com.